GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 1.6.3 =
+* Bugfix: Radio and checkboxes caused unforseen error on shorttag for GF.

 = 1.6.2 =
 * Bugfix: Referenced unavailble contstant.